 We asked what we can do to create a culture of peace.
 Below are some ideas that are especially relevant for eco-villages and other communities, like local transition initiatives.

-Stephen Hinton about Inner Transition was speaking on an event in London on September 14th, 2016, which was sponsored by Local Futures, Initiatives for Change, and the Global Hub for the Common Good, held on September 14h, 2016.
+Stephen Hinton spoke about Inner Transition at an event in London on September 14th, 2016, which was sponsored by Local Futures, Initiatives for Change, and the Global Hub for the Common Good.
 Other speakers included Helena Norberg-Hodge, Lawrence Bloom, Diego Isabel La Moneda, and Michael Smith.
-For more information, click here.
+For more information about this event, click here.